AndiTsg/AndiTsg/README.md

-- 👋 Hi, I’m @Andi-Ts
+- 👋 Hi, I’m Andi
-- 👀 I’m interested in ...Creativity
+- 👀 I’m interested in God knows what
-- 🌱 I’m currently learning ...Pythonn
+- 🌱 I’m currently learning Js among others
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on 3dweb
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+-

 <!---
 Andi-Ts/Andi-Ts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.